zetagalactic/crowdfunding-xrpl-old/README.md

 **The main XRPL Components we're relying on:**
 ---
+Since we're going to run our platform on the blockchain we need the backup of such technology behind us.
+This is where the XRPL comes in.
+We rely on this powerful blockchain technology to empower our project.
+Below are the main components we're aiming to use:
 1. Accounts: https://xrpl.org/label-accounts.html:
 This is crucial: We're going to open an account on the chosen currency where the funded projects are going to receive the donations, later they can choose to withdraw their balance.